markpmlim/ParaboloidMapping/README.md

 This project consists of two programs: the first one is named **DPMapFromCubemap** and the second one **CubemapFromDPMap**.
 For both programs, the target texture(s) is/are rendered to an offscreen framebuffer object.
 The first program renders a dual-paraboloid map which consists of two 2D textures.
 The second program renders a cubemap (which are six 2D textures).
 Both programs used a separate vertex-fragment shader pair to display the rendered textures on the screen.
 (We will be compiling and executing the macOS version of both programs for testing purposes.)

 The vertex shaders of both programs are very simple.
-All the work of mapping from one projection to another is done by the fragment shaders, **GenerateDPM.glsl** and **CubeFragmentShader.glsl**.
+The work of mapping from one projection to another is done by the fragment shaders, **GenerateDPMx.glsl** and **CubeFragmentShaderx.glsl**.

-## Details
+## Brief Theory

 We will not be explaining the theory behind dual-paraboloid mapping.
 The reader can visit some of the weblinks listed below.
 Instead, we will be focussed on how to project a cubemap onto a dual-paraboloid map (which consists of two separate textures/images) and to reverse the mapping.